calsora/Dynasnap-Public/PRIVACY.md

 Last updated: October 2025

-Dynasnap is a Chrome extension developed by an independent developer to help users capture bug reports in Dynamics 365 and to send them to Azure DevOps securely and efficiently.
+Dynasnap is a web browser extension developed by an independent developer to help users capture bug and feature reports in Dynamics 365 and send them securely to Azure DevOps.

 Your privacy is important.
 This policy explains what information Dynasnap handles, how it’s used, and your rights as a user.

 ## 1. Data Collection and Usage

-Dynasnap does not collect or store personal data.
+Dynasnap does not collect, sell, or store personal data on external servers.
 All actions take place locally within your browser or through secure communication with Microsoft Azure services.

-When creating a work item (e.g., bug or feature), Dynasnap may temporarily process:
+When creating a work item (e.g., bug or feature), Dynasnap may temporarily process the following data to complete your request:

 Work item title and description (entered by you)

 Optional screenshot data (captured with your consent)

-Azure DevOps access token (to authenticate your request)
+Azure DevOps access token (used to authenticate your request)

-Organisation and project name (to route your request)
+Organisation and project name (used to route your request)

+Dynamics 365 diagnostic information, including:

+CRM environment URL

+User ID and username

+Security roles

+Record URL and related page details

+✅ Clarification:
+This diagnostic information is only captured when you manually submit a bug report.
-These details are only used to complete your Azure DevOps request — they are not stored by Dynasnap.
+It is transmitted securely to a protected Azure Function, used only to create your Azure DevOps work item, and is not stored or logged long-term.

 ## 2. Use of Azure Function API